rust-lang/book/nostarch/chapter03.md

 Arrays in Rust are different than arrays in some other languages because arrays in Rust have a fixed length: once declared, they cannot grow or shrink in size.

-In Rust, the values going into an array are written as a comma separated list inside square brackets:
+In Rust, the values going into an array are written as a comma-separated list inside square brackets:

 Filename: src/main.rs